lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 Upload an image into "Image Alt Generation" chat

 ```
-Help me name this image and come up with an alt tag to describe the image.
+Help me name this image and come up with a concise, 1 sentence alt tag to describe the image.
 Be descriptive in the name of the image.
 Include the following topic in the alt tag:

 ```

 ```